 - What’s important in a school to you and your child – for example, academic results, music facilities or sports programs?

 - Does your child have special language, education or other abilities or needs?

 - What’s your child’s preferred or best learning style?
 For example, does she learn best in groups or by herself?
 Does she prefer to learn by watching or doing?

 - Is location a factor in your school choice?
 Does the school need to be within walking distance?
 Or does your child have special transportation needs?

 - What costs are involved?
 For example, are there costs for uniforms, musical instruments, sports equipment, books, IT and so on?

 - Is religion an important factor?

-- What are your child’s views and feelings about the school?
+- What are your child’s views and feelings about the schools you prefer?